SeaswimmerTheFsh/Steel-Fortress/README.md

 # Welcome to the Apocalypse

+# **This version of the modpack is in active development, do not expect compatibility with the actual server.
+We have a testing server used for development that should be kept up to date with this repository.
+If you want a version compatible with the server, please see the [CurseForge Page](https://www.curseforge.com/minecraft/modpacks/steel-fortress).**

 ### Steel Fortress is a modpack focused on PvE, Tech, and Magic, where you can:
 * Create elaborate contraptions!